 Here are the three main challenges in measuring AI ROI and the strategies used by leading enterprises to overcome each of them:

-This final strategy points to one of the most important aspects of measuring AI's ROI: conducting both quantitative and qualitative research.
+This final strategy points to one of the most important aspects of measuring AI ROI: conducting both quantitative and qualitative research.
 Organizational AI KPIs should be quantitative, but you can supplement that data with qualitative feedback and insight to outline why AI has a positive impact.

 Without clear, actionable, and traceable AI KPIs, businesses cannot effectively implement and leverage AI tools.
 KPIs provide direction and a framework that allow organizations to implement new technology with purpose.